sollerias/jest-testcontainers/DOC.md

   type: "text";
   // part of the string that will be seen on the console output line
   text: string;
 }

+// wait until you see a text in the console output of the container in repeatCount time
+// and wait for timeout time
+interface CombinedWaitConfig {
+  type: "combined";
+  text: string;
+  timeout: number;
+  repeatCount: number;
+}

 export interface BindConfig {